 Counting rate from the boron filter, if available (see the `AL count rate` description). `BO count rate error` gives the error on boron counting rate.

 The `count rate` and `count rate error` are the average counting rate (counts per sec) over the observation and its associated one sigma uncertainty.

 The probability of the detection being due to random chance.
 Note, this is not scaled for the independent number of search attempts in an image.

 Some observation were carried out with an OBC program that sets a 'diamond' filter.
 This filter electronically screened out the outer part of the field of view.
 The resulting image, which is shaped as a diamond, covers only a fraction of the 2 X 2 deg.
-If the diamond filter was in used than the DIAMOND_FILTER paramater is set to 1 otherwise its value is 0.
+If the diamond filter was used, then the DIAMOND_FILTER parameter is set to 1.
+Otherwise, its value is 0.

 Expected Variance in TA1

 Expected Variance in TA2